We LOVE english muffins around these parts. Slathered with peanut butter or homemade strawberry jam, made into breakfast sandwiches…you get the idea.

 I’ve made individual english muffins like the ones you buy at the store, but it’s a long, involved process.
 You have to make the dough, shape it into rounds, dry-fry it in a pan, and finish the muffins in the oven.

 Why not get all the yum with less work?
-Thanks to my trusty stand mixer and a couple of loaf pans, all we have to do is mix, rise, and bake.
+English muffin bread is the answer, and this is the easiest recipe ever!
+All we have to do is mix, rise, and bake.

 4 teaspoons yeast

 1 cup warm water